People take loans for a variety of reasons, including medical and financial emergencies.

 Business loans are loans typically offered to small and medium enterprises (SMEs) that need an injection of capital.
 Such short-term financial boosts could allow you to guide your business to achieve its potential by helping you to attain resources and scale your business accordingly.

-Both loan types have different implications on you, the borrower.
+Both loan types have different implications for you, the borrower.

 This is also often the case with property loans, where a property can be seized if payments are defaulted on.